adobe/styleguide/opensource/doc-style.md

 Do not use buzzwords and adjectives that do not describe the concept at hand, the purpose of our documentation is to explain and educate, not to sell.

+## Structuring Documentation

+Documentation is read by developers in different ways, depending on the situation.
+Good documentation supports the situation and helps the developer find the information needed to complete the task at hand.

+The first big distinction in documentation styles is between narrative documentation and and reference documentation.
+Reference documentation is made up of short articles that describe one item in a structured way.
+This kind of documentation will frequently be looked up and consumed bit by bit.

+Narrative documentation, on the other hand, can be read and understood as one document, to be read in parts or in whole.
+You might skip a chapter or section, but reading the whole narrative documentation will help you get the complete picture.

+The two kinds of narrative documentation we create for developers at Adobe are explanatory, helping developers to understand a field, a concept or an architecture and guiding documentation, helping developers to fulfill a particular task.

+Some developers prefer to read explanatory documentation first and fully before delving into guiding documentation, while other developers start with guiding documentation, and dip into explanatory documentation only as needed.
+All developers use reference documentation to look up the specifics of APIs as they work with them.
+No developer ever reads the entire reference documentation.

+All technical documentation should be made available on the Adobe I/O Website in HTML format that is directly accessible from a browser, that means no download of ZIP or PDF files.

+### Explanatory Documentation: Help me understand
+* In narrative documentation, explain what the developer can achieve with the API first, then what the API does
+* Write documentation from perspective of a developer that wants to consume the API, not from the developer that built it
+* The most important starting point is not what the thing does, but what it allows you to do.
+* Documentation should mention the standards and APIs used, and point out where deviations and differences from accepted standards exist

+### Instructive Documentation: Help me do
+* Use page titles that can be found easily using search engines
+	* Up to 60 characters long
+	* Include keywords and activities the developer or API is performing
+* In narrative documentation, explain why steps need to be performed
+* Instructive documentation should contain no magic, i.e. steps or configuration parameters that need to be set that are not explained
+* Instructive documentation and reference documentation needs examples
+* Instructive documentation should be task oriented, and easy to follow
+* In narrative documentation, explain why steps need to be performed

+### Reference Documentation: Help me remember
+* Write reference documentation so that each item (class, method, API function) can stand on it's own.
+Make references to other items browsable
+* Instructive documentation and reference documentation needs examples
+* Write documentation from perspective of a developer that wants to consume the API, not from the developer that built it

 ## Specific Conventions

 Below are some specific recommendations (and a few deviations) from AP style